Andrea Rickman MBACP Accedited - Integrative/Psychodynamic

 Counselling & Psychotherapy supervision in Christchurch, Dorset

 Supervision is an integral aspect of counselling and psychotherapy practice.
-It has to be engaged in for amount of hours required by your accrediting body/member organisation and the amount needed increases if you are a successful therapist with many clients and a demanding or challenging case load.
-So the supervisory relationship itself is at the core, at the very heart of your professional practice.
-It is a consultative, collaborative relationship which enables greater awareness and enhances insight and understanding around your client work but also helps to ensure that self care and well-being are integral to your counselling practice.
+It has to be engaged in for the number of hours per month required by your accrediting body/member organisation and the amount needed increases if you are a successful therapist with many clients and a demanding or challenging case load.
+The supervisory relationship itself is at the core, at the very heart of your professional practice.
+It is a consultative, collaborative relationship which enables greater awareness and enhances insight and understanding around your client work but also helps to ensure that your self-care and well-being are integral and form the core of your counselling practice.

 See my Counselling & Psychotherapy website for more information about my practice, which is based in Christchurch, Dorset.